 Although the film is a lighthearted comedy, its main character inspires a moral revolution and deals with some deeply troubling things about capitalism and the role of the worker.
 It remains a popular film because people like to imagine what they would do if they could quit their job and live as Georgia does.
 It is fun to think that way, even though Georgia does so because she only has three weeks to live.
 That limited lifespan changes Georgia’s perspective on everything, especially her role in an institution which doesn’t care about her or any other worker.

 When money is the loudest voice in a room, no sustainable change can occur.
 The Last Holiday plays with this concept as Georgia spends all her money, but isn’t greedy like the other characters, as she doesn’t want to possess money.
 While others are only interested in making money from money or from labour, Georgia is interested in the things which money buys.
 The experiences, the fun opportunities, and the people it allows her to meet.
 The value is thus placed on the item and labour, not the funds themselves.
-If we read this from a Marxist perspective, she is more interested in the worker and what they do then the system which organizes them.
+If we read this from a vaguely Marxist perspective, she is more interested in the worker and what they do rather than the system which organizes them.

 During a conversation with her crush Sean, played by LL Cool J, Georgia smacks her head into a cabinet and passes out.
 Because of company protocol (or not wanting to get sued), her boss allows her to get a CAT scan which reveals that Georgia has a deadly disease and only has about three weeks to live.
 It’s a terrible revelation, but its especially terrible because of the American Health Care system.